 Sound governance is a pre-requisite for a Trust that is able to effectively ensure that everything it does is based around the concept of Children First.

-We are a not-for-profit, limited by guarantee organisation that operates several individual nurseries and academies.
+We are a not-for-profit, limited by guarantee organisation that operates several individual nurseries and schools.
 The legal entity consists of Members and Trustees.
 Our Accounting officer is Christine Stansfield.

 Members are the ultimate "owners" of the Trust and have the overall control, with the ability to appoint some of the Trustees and the right to amend the Articles of Association (our written rules of operation that set out what we can and can't do).